 These are extremely unhealthy foods, that’s something the vegans and I agree on.
 I personally think that avoiding these foods is what is causing the apparent benefits.

 I am 100% certain that a plant-based diet that includes at least a little bit of animals (the occasional whole egg or fatty fish, for example) will be much healthier in the long-term than a diet that eliminates animal foods completely.

 Bottom Line: Vegan diets also recommend that people shun added sugar, refined carbohydrates, vegetable oils and trans fats.
 This is probably the reason for any health benefits, not the removal of unprocessed animal foods.

-5. There is NO Health Reason to Completely Avoid Animal Foods
+5. There is No Health Reason to Completely Avoid Unprocessed Animal Foods

 Humans have been eating meat for hundreds of thousands (or millions) of years.

 Our bodies are perfectly capable of digesting, absorbing and making full use of the many beneficial nutrients found in animal foods.